Which saddle type is best for good rider biomechanics?May 10, 2022

 A good dressage saddle has stirrup bars that are positioned well back and has correctly positioned thigh rolls that help enormously with the accurate positioning and security of the legs.

 Jumping saddles are at the other end of the spectrum.
 As already mentioned, these saddles are designed with the stirrup bars set further forward so that the rider can ride in a forward position between and over jumps.
 The rider has much shorter stirrups when jumping and the forward cut flap of a jumping saddle reflects this.
+These saddles are perfect for jumping.

 'Western' saddles also have many variations depending on which western discipline they are designed for.
 These saddles usually have a horn at the front for roping cattle.
 They have no padding underneath the seat and therefore must be used with thick saddle blankets or saddle pads.